 Trusting Your Tarot Reader

-The raft of recent vampire themed TV shows has also featured a number of Tarot decks, perhaps all too predictably shown in a negative light.
-Even the ‘much-loved’ realm of TV soap operas does not escape, with programs such as ‘ER’ in America and ‘Home and Away’ from Australia showing use of Tarot.
-Advertising are jumping on it too, with a car manufacturer showing Tarot cards flying through the air to illustrate the qualities of their new product.
-Almost without exception Tarot is depicted as predicting death, doom and gloom and seen to be linked with ‘the occult’ and things that generally speaking, are mysterious and to be avoided.
+The raft of recent vampire-themed TV shows has also featured a number of Tarot decks, perhaps all too predictably shown in a negative light.
+Even the ‘much-loved’ realm of TV soap operas does not escape, with programs such as ‘ER’ in America and ‘Home and Away’ from Australia showing the use of Tarot.
+Advertising is jumping on it too, with a car manufacturer showing Tarot cards flying through the air to illustrate the qualities of their new product.
+Almost without exception Tarot is depicted as predicting death, doom, and gloom and seen to be linked with ‘the occult’ and things that generally speaking, are mysterious and to be avoided.

 Expressing the Tarot